Burzio's generalization

 In generative linguistics, Burzio's generalization is the observation that a verb can assign a theta role (a title used to describe the relationship between the noun phrase and the predicate, such as agent, theme, and goal) to its subject position if and only if it can assign an accusative case to its object.
 Accordingly, if a verb does not assign a theta role to its subject, then it does not assign accusative case to its object.

-The generalization is named after Italian linguist Luigi Burzio, based on work published in the 1980s, but the seeds of the idea are found in earlier scholarship.
+Although the generalization is named after Italian linguist Luigi Burzio, based on work published in the 1980s, the seeds of the idea are found in earlier scholarship.
 The generalization can be logically written in the following equation: